This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Malaysia (at least 8 cases)

 Malaysia has confirmed eight cases — all Chinese nationals.
-The cases include a four-year-old child and a 52-year-old man, according to state news agency Bernama.
+The cases include a 4-year-old child and a 52-year-old man, according to state news agency Bernama.

 Malaysia has temporarily suspended all visas for Chinese citizens from Hubei province.
 It has also established an emergency response team at its Beijing embassy to provide assistance to Malaysian citizens in China.